opencontainers/tob/CHARTER.md

 f.
 Any TDC member may bring forward a proposal to the TOB for a new or existing project to be included in the set of OCI Projects.
-Approval of a new OCI Project requires the TOB to decide in favour of the proposal, following the process outlined in Section 6 (n) of this Charter.
+Approval of a new OCI Project requires the TOB to decide in favour of the proposal, following the process outlined in Section 6 (o) of this Charter.
 For the avoidance of doubt, any project (once included in the OCI Projects) will be governed under the rules of this Charter.